YuehuaOu/Viral-Host-Hunter/README.md

 ## 1.4 Quick Test

-Example data and scripts are provided in the `examples/` directory for quick verification of a successful installation.
-Please include the `--model_dir` parameter in the command to specify the location of the pretrained models:
+Example data and command examples are provided in the `examples/` directory for quick verification of a successful installation.
+Please include the `--model_dir` parameter in the command to specify the location of the pretrained models.
+If necessary, also add the `--prott5_dir` parameter to indicate the directory where the downloaded ProtT5 model is located.

+Run the following command **in the Viral-Host-Hunter directory** to quickly test the installation with the example data.

 ```bash
 vhh-predict \